Nozbe/NoOffice.org/index.md

 ---
 layout: page
-title: The definitive guide to working remotely!
+title: "#NoOffice - the definitive guide to working in a modern way!"
 ---

-My name is Michael Sliwinski and I'll be openly working on my upcoming book *"No Office - work is not a place to go, it's a thing that you do"* on this web site.
+My name is Michael Sliwinski and I'm writing a book: *"No Office - work is not a place to go, it's a thing that you do"*.
 [Read more about this project and how you can contribute](/about/)

+## Progress raport:

+The book is originally written in English, and being translated by [#NoOffice community](/about/#contributors).

+{% include langs.html %}

 ## Latest updates: